Hostosian National Independence Movement

-The Hostosian National Independence Movement (Movimiento Independentista Nacional Hostosiano, MINH) is a leftist and pro-independence organization in Puerto Rico.
-As of 2015, Julio Muriente is known to be the leader.
+The Hostosian National Independence Movement (Movimiento Independentista Nacional Hostosiano, MINH) is a political organization in Puerto Rico.
+In 2015, Julio Muriente was its leader.

 History

 The MINH was formed on May 6, 2004, by a merger of the National Hostosian Congress (CNH) and the New Puerto Rican Independence Movement (NMIP).
 The two groups that formed the MINH were organizational descendants of the Puerto Rican Socialist Party (PSP).
 The organization's name and ideology are based on the tradition of Eugenio María de Hostos, a historical independence advocate.
 The official organ of the MINH is Red Betances and the newspaper "El Hostosiano".